 Ofri is the recipient of a 2023 Guggenheim Fellowship, the 2023 Davies Scholar Award from the American College of Physicians, the 2022 National Humanism in Medicine Medal from the Gold Foundation, the 2020 Global Listening Legend Award, and has been awarded an honorary doctorate of humane letters.
 She has received the McGovern Award from the American Medical Writers Association for “preeminent contributions to medical communication.”

-An ever-struggling student of the cello, she is slogging slowly through all 36 movements of the Bach cello suites.
+An ever-struggling student of the cello, she’s hoping to someday complete the ever-uphill slog through all 36 movements of the Bach cello suites.